hrwatts/ornstein-uhlenbeck-cpp-tutorial/README.md

 readable reference for simulating a mean-reverting stochastic process in modern C++.
 The current scope is tutorial-first:

-- one main Ornstein-Uhlenbeck example (`ou_tutorial`)
-- one plotting smoke-check example (`minimal_plot`)
-- documentation that explains both the model and build/runtime expectations

 It is intentionally not a general-purpose quantitative finance library.

 ## What This Repository Contains

-- `src/main.cpp`: the tutorial implementation of the Ornstein-Uhlenbeck simulation.
-- `examples/minimal_plot.cpp`: a minimal plotting check for `matplotlib-cpp`.
-- `third_party/matplotlibcpp.h`: the vendored plotting header used by the examples.
-- `docs/tutorial.md`: a short walkthrough of the model, parameters, and build process.
-- `docs/setup.md`: OS-specific environment setup notes.
-- `docs/build-by-platform.md`: build commands for common platforms.
-- `docs/troubleshooting.md`: common build and runtime issue fixes.
-- `docs/dependencies.md`: dependency map and version guidance.
-- `CMakeLists.txt`: a small cross-machine build entrypoint.

 ## Model